tainora/netstrata/materials-for-ted/02-ai-augmented-development-methodology.md

 The design rule above suggests maximizing the left side (Exploration, Autonomy, Idiomaticity) while maintaining essential constraints.
 But how do we know which constraints are essential?

-**My practice after 1000+ hours**: Start maximally left, discover boundaries empirically through audit, constrain only when necessary.
+**My practice from extensive usage**: Start maximally left, discover boundaries empirically through audit, constrain only when necessary.

 **The Process**: